Flank/flank-dashboard/metrics/ci_integrations/docs/04_ci_integrations_config_validator.md

 ### Main interfaces and classes

 Let's start with the necessary abstractions.
 Consider the following classes:
+- A `ConfigValidationResult` is a class that holds the validation conclusions on each config's field.
+A `ConfigFieldValidationResult` is a class that represents a validation conclusion for a single config's field and provides some additional context if needed.
+The `ConfigFieldValidationResult` may be `success` - meaning that a field is valid, `failure` - meaning that a field is invalid, and `unknown` - if a field cannot be validated, e.g. the access token has no permissions to use a specific validation API endpoint.
-- A `ConfigValidator` is a class that provides the validation functionality and throws a `ConfigValidationError` if the given config is not valid.
+- A `ConfigValidator` is a class that provides the validation functionality.
+It's main `validate` method returns a `ConfigValidationResult` as an output.
 - A `ValidationDelegate` is a class that the `ConfigValidator` uses for the validation of specific fields with network calls.
 - A `ConfigValidatorFactory` is a class that creates a `ConfigValidator` with its `ValidationDelegate`.

 Consider the following steps needed to be able to validate the given configuration file:

-1. Create the following abstract classes: `ConfigValidator`, `ValidationDelegate`, `SourceValidationDelegate`, `DestinationValidationDelegate` and `ConfigValidatorFactory`.
+1. Create the following abstract classes: `ConfigValidator`, `ValidationDelegate`, `SourceValidationDelegate`, `DestinationValidationDelegate`, `ConfigValidatorFactory`, `ConfigValidationResult`, and `ConfigFieldValidationResult`.
 2. For each source or destination party, implement its specific `ConfigValidator`, `ValidationDelegate`, and `ConfigValidatorFactory`.
 Implement the validation-required methods in the integration-specific clients.
 3. Add the `configValidatorFactory` to the `IntegrationParty` abstract class and provide its implementers with their party-specific config validator factories.
 4. Create a `ValidateCommand` class.